krotkiewicz/docs/src/pages/understand-stacks/technical-specs.md

 - Reward maturity window: 100 blocks, meaning leaders will earn the coinbase reward 100 blocks after the block they successfully mine.
 - Block interval: Stacks blockchain produces blocks at the same rate as the underlying burnchain.
 For Bitcoin, this is approximately every 10 minutes.
 - BTC commitment: Miners must commit atleast 11,000 satoshis (5,500 sats / [UTXO output](https://learnmeabitcoin.com/technical/utxo)); 2 outputs / block) to avoid "dust".
+- Microblocks: Stacks uses a hybrid approach for block generation: it can "batch" transactions and it can "stream" them.
+When streamed, leaders may dynamically package transactions into a sequence of microblocks as they are received from users.
 - For more details, see [Mining](/understand-stacks/mining).

 ## Stacking